 3. Role and Responsibilities of a Scrum Master

 The Scrum Master has to bear many responsibilities when it comes to a specific domain of work-Scrum.
+Scrum Master plays the role of a facilitator or agile coach who empowers the team and plans for scrum implementation in the organization.
 Since there are product owners, and developers involved in this entire process so this makes the scrum project management more attentive and detailed.
 Let’s dive deep into the roles and responsibilities of a Scrum Master.

 - The scrum master has to effectively manage product backlogs and execute methods to reduce the backlog.